MSTP Summer Research Program

 - Applicants must have a minimum GPA of 3.0 on a 4.0 scale.

-- A brief personal statement which addresses your qualifications for the program and how you believe this program will help you achieve your professional goals.
+- A brief personal statement which addresses your scientific interests, your qualifications for the program, and how you believe this program will help you achieve your professional goals.

 - Two letters of recommendation submitted online (if you have prior research experience, it will be helpful to have a letter from your research mentor).